When Your Child Has Pityriasis Rosea

 If needed, give your child over-the-counter (OTC) antihistamine medicine to ease itching.
 These types of medicine may cause sleepiness.

 Put an OTC medicine such as hydrocortisone cream on the skin to ease itching.
-Wash your hands with warm water and soap before and after you apply the medicine.
+Wash your hands with clean, running water and soap before and after you apply the medicine.

 When to call the healthcare provider